 Some MPP candidates choose to organize their course of study around one of the School’s certificate programs in health and health policy (HHP), science, technology and environmental policy (STEP), urban policy (UP), or urban policy and planning (UPP).

 By convening a diverse group of extremely competent professionals and providing them the opportunity to reflect on their experiences, strengthen their analytical skills and expand their knowledge base, the MPP year leads to a sum greater than the individual parts.
-MPP candidates return to their careers with the intellectual breadth and self-confidence necessary to assume leadership positions in the policy world.
+MPP graduates return to their careers with the intellectual breadth and self-confidence necessary to assume leadership positions in the policy world.

 The MPP Program is a terminal degree designed for policy professionals.
-It should not be viewed as a stepping stone to a PhD program.
+It should not be viewed as a stepping-stone to a PhD program.